Kearney Two-Day Itinerary

 For a cultural switch, try some of the creative sushi rolls and garlic edamame at Wasabi Bistro.

-Shop on West Third Street, also known as Antique Avenue, and browse works by more than 30 area artists at Prairie Winds Art Center.
+Shop on West Third Street, also known as Antique Avenue.

 Savor Italian creations at family-owned Napoli's Italian Restaurant and Wine Bar.